dadkakdead/MagicBox/README.md

 - Back end: [Django] for business logic; received files are stored in ZIP archive

 ## How to ##
-- [Configure PythonAnywheres's notebooks to use the same virtual environment]
+- [Configure PythonAnywhere's notebooks to use the same virtual environment as ntReport]
-- [Automate boring stuff]
+- [Automate boring stuff with Python]

 ## Farewell ##
 I would be happy to hear any feedback/news about how you use **ntReport** in real life.
 Feel free to write me at devrazdev@gmail.com.
 Thank you.